Get insider access

 No

-The Roborock S7 offers excellent battery performance.
-In its 'Max' power mode, it yields just under 90 minutes of continuous runtime.
-Setting it to its most energy-efficient 'Quiet' mode, it lasts for over 200 minutes, longer than its advertised claim of 180 minutes.
-In any case, the vacuum stops its cleaning task once its charge level drops below 20%, at which point its battery life indicator light turns red, and the vacuum makes its way back to its charging station.
+Battery performance is excellent.
+In its 'Max' power mode, the Roborock can run for just under 90 minutes.
+Setting it to its most energy-efficient 'Quiet' mode, it runs for over 200 minutes, longer than its advertised claim of 180 minutes.
+In any case, the vacuum stops its cleaning task once its charge level drops below 20%, at which point its battery life indicator light turns red, and the vacuum returns to its charging station.

 Design